 New Friends New Life

-A new project, the Youth Resource Center will be a place of healing, restoration, services, new friends, and new life for youth in our community who have been victimized.
-Financial donations are needed to provide items for this new facility.
-Contact Terry or Mark Demler to donate.
+The Youth Resource Center is a place of healing, restoration, services, new friends, and new life for youth in our community who have been victimized.
+Financial donations are needed to provide items for this facility and volunteer opportunities are available to help with their services.
+Contact Terry or Mark Demler to donate or assist.

 Cooking & Serving Meals

-Monthly, we serve dinner to 50 survivors at New Friends New Life monthly during 2019.
+Monthly, we serve dinner to 50 survivors at New Friends New Life.
 The evening before serving the meal, we will gather at Saint Michael to cook.
-Future serving dates are October 2, November 6, and December 4.

 WE NEED YOU!